- Summary of Preliminary Results of Transboundary Diagnostic Analysis (TDA), 2018, four pages, WCPO Fisheries Management

-Marine biologist Valerie Allain describes the SPC’s largest collection of tuna tissue samples available to scientists for research on understanding tuna (3mins 50secs).
+Marine biologist Valerie Allain describes the SPC’s largest collection of tuna tissue samples available to scientists for research on understanding tuna (3:50 mins).

-By-catch is a great example of the SPC reports produced specifically for each country.
-Once they have this information, Pacific countries are in a stronger position to negotiate a better deal with the fleets.
-Pacific Island Countries and Territories (PICTs) can use their passwords to access their country’s confidential data and reports at: http://www.spc.int/OFPMemberCountries/ (the contact person at SPC to obtain the country user name/password is Emmanual Schneiter – [email protected]).
+The Pacific Community (SPC) hosts a Member Countries Tuna Fisheries web site.
+It gives individual countries information on aspects of their fisheries.
+Reports on bycatch are a great example of the SPC reports produced specifically for each country.
+Once Pacific countries have this information, they are in a stronger position to negotiate a better deal with fishing fleets.
+Pacific Island countries and territories (PICTs) use their own password to access their country’s confidential data and reports.
+Those who need a login and password can get it from Emmanual Schneiter at SPC.

 Each confidential country web page includes data and graphs that are updated 4 times a year.
-The main groups of data included on country pages are:
+The main groups of data included on country pages are listed here.

 - Summarised by gear type and by flag

 - National fleet catch summarised inside and outside EEZ